 If possible, bring your own pair of binoculars along with a daypack (to carry sunscreen, extra film, cameras, medicines etc.)

 Bring all camera equipment, including spare batteries and storage cards as well as cleansing fluid, tissues and dust spray, as they are difficult to obtain and extremely expensive in East Africa.
 Please ensure that you bring dust covers of some kind for your camera equipment.
 A small beanbag to use as a tripod when in a vehicle is useful.
 If using a 35mm camera, we suggest a wide-angle lens of 25mm to 35mm and two additional lenses that allow a range of 35mm to 300mm.
-Please note that when staying in small mobile camps, it is unlikely to be able to re-charge video cameras.

 If you are taking any prescribed medicines, please ensure you have an adequate supply for the duration of your trip.